 DIRECT DEPOSIT- Fast Refunds!
 Choose Direct Deposit.
-A fast, simple, safe, secure way to have your refund deposited automatically to your checking or savings account.
+A Reasons your direct deposit may be rejected - If any of the automatically to your checking or savings account.
 Check the appropriate box for the type of account.
-Do not check more than one box.
+Do not check •Any numbers or letters are crossed out or whited out. more than one box.
 You must check the correct box to ensure your direct deposit is accepted.